Please read through these and the FAQs before you email me. I might have already answered your question here!

 How do you know what colors to paint?

 Over the years, and through my art education, I've learned a lot about color theory.
-But it's still a very intuitive process, and a lot of times, I don't really even think about it anymore when I start a painting.
+But it's still a very intuitive process, and most of the time, I don't really even think about it anymore when I start a painting.
 I look at the subject and the values I'll be working with, and the color choices just assert themselves.

 What are your favorite palettes to work with?